twelve-sixty/peAk/README.md

 the West Coast of the United States.
 Within peAk, users can browse through a small collection of resorts served by our custom python API.
 Within each resort page, app users can also browse meetups posted to that specific resort.
-Trip details can be viewed after clicking on meetups stored in the recycler views of each resort detail page. peAk users can also establish their own meetups by filling out a form and creating a new meetup at a specific resort. <br/>
+Trip details can be viewed after clicking on meetups stored in the recycler view of each resort detail page. peAk users can also establish their own meetups by filling out a form and creating a new meetup at a specific resort. <br/>

 To date, our team was only able to develop the aforementioned features.
 In subsequent iterations of